rahulagarwal-1/airflow-docker-etl/README.md

 # Airflow Docker ETL — Weather to S3

-A personal project built to learn Apache Airflow orchestration and Docker containerisation.
-Uses real-time weather data as the data source to keep it practical.

 ## What it does

 Fetches real-time weather data from the Open-Meteo API on a schedule, saves it as a timestamped CSV, and uploads it to S3 under a date-partitioned path (`weather/YYYY/MM/DD/`).
 Credentials secured via Airflow Connections — no hardcoded secrets.

-## Why I built it

-I wanted hands-on experience with:
-- Running Airflow locally inside Docker
-- Writing and scheduling a DAG
-- Connecting to an external API and landing data in S3
-- Managing cloud credentials securely without hardcoding

 ## Pipeline flow